Curated Wireless Datasets for Aerial Network Research: Ray Tracing Simulation and Measurement Comparison Dataset

-The dataset provides RSS measurements from the towers and simulated results from the NVIDIA Sionna RT.
+\textbf{Benchmarking RT Algorithms:} The dataset provides RSS measurements from the towers and simulated results from the NVIDIA Sionna RT.
 Thus, the dataset can be used for validation and benchmarking of different RT approaches by comparing the simulation results.